 It has a trapezoidal floor with the Palace of Peter of Castile in front of it, a low portico with a gallery from the 16th century to the right and behind it is the Patio of the Casa de Contratación.

-Our top tip if it is not too hot here is to jump into each square whilst counting them.
-Like a glorified version of hop-skotch.
+Top tip: if it is not too hot here is to jump into each square whilst counting them.
+Like a glorified version of hop-scotch.
 Little kids can run and balance on the thick lines.

 Patio de las Doncellas

 The name, meaning “The Courtyard of the Maidens”, refers to the legend that the Moors demanded 100 virgins every year as tribute from Christian kingdoms in Iberia.